ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/LKNRE-HHS.md

 length: short

 single: no  #mark yes if an individual NO CAPS
 description: Reduced the risk and cost of several large CMS contracts.
-This effort  increased accountability, transparency, and efficiency in health insurance transactions and save taxpayers $274 million.
+This effort increased accountability, transparency, and efficiency in health insurance transactions and saves taxpayers $274 million.
 #description of why there winning award, in an excel spreadsheet
 category: hhs #reference list of categories
 agency: Department of Health and Human Services #name of agency, capitalize first letter of each name